IvanDuran02/amazona-clone/README.md

 # Version 1.19

 - Added signin State to store user data in local storage, and added a signin/signout button to the navbar.
 Navbar also show's user name if user is signed in, as well as order history with a dropdown menu.

+# Version 1.20

+- Completed basic functionality of Shipping Address page ex.
+Adding shipping address to local storage, removing items from cart and removing address from local storage on sign-out, Button in the shipping adress page now redirects to payment page, and some other small features.